Arctic Institute of Community-Based Research

 Easter Seals New Jersey’s Be Well! & Thrive™ Health and Wellness Program is a 12-week series of classes designed to equip participants with tools to achieve physical, mental and emotional health with the ultimate goal of bringing down levels of chronic illness.
 To generate data to secure more funding for program expansion, the organization would like to address the following research questions:

-Easter Seals NJ's website
+Easter Seals New Jersey's website

 Hyacinth AIDS Foundation (New Brunswick)